jumpifzero/sap-cloud-cap-cds-update-bug/readme.md

+# Introduction

+This is a sample SAP CAP project where cds.ql.UPDATE does not seem to work.
+It has been created with sap/cds v3.7.1 using the `init` command.

+The entire analysis has been posted here: https://answers.sap.com/questions/12679334/a-bug-in-cdsqlupdate-cannot-get-update-to-work-in.html

 # Getting Started

 Welcome to your new project.
 It contains a few files and folders following our **recommended project layout**: